cpaika/tech-blog-v3.github.io/_drafts/2020-04-30-www-is-just-a-subdomain.md

 As your engineering abilities mature, you start to identify and question those assumptions.
 It's always a fun experience when you realize you completely misunderstood something!
 There's no better way to keep yourself humble.

 One of those humbling moments happened to me recently when I realized I had no idea what "www" meant.
-I'd seen it everywhere my whole life prefixed on webpages, and had never stopped to consider what it *actually was*.
+Obviously its an acronym for the 'World Wide Web', but what's its technical significance?
+I'd seen it everywhere my whole life prefixed on webpages, and had never stopped to consider what it *actually is*.

 ![Various website URL's with the www portion highlighted surrounding a question mark](/assets/www-questions.jpg)

 So I decided to do some digging.
-Rather than read someone elses interpretations, I wanted to figure this mystery out by reading the sources directly.
+Rather than read someone elses interpretations, I decided to figure this mystery out by reading the sources directly.
 The standards for the web were created by the IETF - the Internet Engineering Task Force.
-They were created in the late 80's and 90's in numerous technical whitepapers, called RFC's - Request For Comments.
-They are all hosted on the [IETF website](https://www.rfc-editor.org/rfc-index.html).
+They were documented in the late 80's and 90's in numerous technical whitepapers, called RFC's - Request For Comments.
+They are all still hosted on the [IETF website](https://www.rfc-editor.org/rfc-index.html).
 Turns out RFC's are surprisingly easy to read![^1]

 ### Breaking Down a URL
 To begin the investigation, lets breakdown a URL.
 In [RFC-1738](https://tools.ietf.org/html/rfc1738), they specify an HTTP URL takes the form: